rticommunity/rticonnextdds-usecases-act/README.md

 ## Use Case Requirements:
 - Platforms must be able to receive select topics from C2 with delivery [C2 Events](#c2-events)
-- Platforms must be able to receive *only* commands addressed to a destination GUID with delivery [C2 GUID Commands](#guid-commands)
+- Platforms must be able to receive *only* commands addressed to a destination with delivery [C2 Filtered Commands](#filtered-commands)
 - *Only* any C2 must be able to receive select topics from Platforms with delivery [Platform Events](#platform-events)
 - C2 must be able to receive select downsampled topics from Platforms with delivery [Platform Status](#platform-status)
 - Platforms must be able to receive select topics from other Platforms with delivery [Platform to Platform](#platform-to-platform)